Making a Referral

 How to make a referral

-All referrals, requests for professional development and enquiries can be made by contacting the Spectrum Intake Clinician on (03) 9871 3900.
+All referrals, requests for professional development and enquiries can be made by contacting the Spectrum Intake Clinician on (03) 8833 3050.
+Spectrum will request current treatment assessments, treatment plans and other data to support the referral.

 Information for People with Personality Disorder, their Families and Friends

 If you have Borderline Personality Disorder or are seeking some support for someone with Borderline Personality Disorder, it is usually best to speak to a GP (local doctor) about your concerns in the first instance.
-GPs can make a referral to the local Area Mental Health Service if appropriate - clinicians from there can refer to Spectrum.
+GPs can make a referral the local Area Mental Health Service or directly to Spectrum if appropriate.
 You could also speak directly to a clinician at your local Area Mental Health Service.
-A list of these Victorian Area Mental Health Services can be found at http://www.health.vic.gov.au/mentalhealth/services/index.htm
+A list of these Victorian Area Mental Health Services can be found at

 Please refer to the Resources section for more ideas about support services.